abimur-123/Mentalhealth_project/README.md

 Steps to reproduce this analysis are -

-1. Clone the github repo or dowload files from the scripts folder to your local system.
+1. Clone the github repo or download files from the scripts folder to your local system.
-2. Download image from Docker
+2. Download image from Docker(you need to have Docker on your system)
 ```
 docker pull abimurali/mentalhealth_project
 ```